CampusPress: Guidelines and Recommendations

 I’m interested in my students having individual blog sites for a class.
 What should I use?

-• Please fill out the Libraries Consultation Form for support in investigating these items, or contact letsupport@jmu.edu.
+- Please fill out our consultation request form to request help in investigating these items, or contact LIDdesk@jmu.edu.